ovicon/CleanArhitectureWithAndroidAndSpringBoot/server/README.md

 # CleanArhitectureWIthAndroidAndSpringBoot
 Full stack system, based on clean architecture, with Android client and Spring Boot backend.
 ___
-The client application implemented as a Android application.
+The server application implemented as a Spring Boot application.
 ___
 License
 -------